dzackgarza/Notes/Obsidian/zettelkasten/2021-04-26_The_Cotangent_Complex_and_Derived_de_Rham_Cohomology.md

     \ar[l, shift left=1.00ex]
 \end{tikzcd}
 Moreover, $S^\wait \mapsvia{\sim} R$ is a homotopy equivalence.
-So we've taken an arbitrary $k\dash$algebra and replaced it with a *simplicial* $k\dash$algebra which is given by polynomial rings in each degree, typically in infinitely many variables, which has the same homology.
+So we've taken an arbitrary $k\dash$algebra and replaced it with a [simplicial k-algebra](simplicial%20k-algebra) which is given by polynomial rings in each degree, typically in infinitely many variables, which has the same homology.
-This is the analog of a projective resolution.
+This is the analog of a [projective resolution](projective%20resolution).

 Now define $\mathrm{CAlg}_k^{\text{poly}}$ as the category of finitely generated polynomial rings, and suppose you have a functor
 \[